-Simmer in a wide pan with 700ml of water for 15 minutes
+Simmer in a wide pan with 24 oz. of water for 15 minutes.

-This, like most sodas will keep for a week or so, depending on what ingredients we've used.
-Soda made from an infusion with nuts and herbs will last longer than one containing fresh juices - however I suggest changing them every three days to keep everything as fresh as possible and keep the best flavour.
+This, like most sodas, will keep for a week or so, depending on what ingredients we've used.
+Soda made from an infusion with nuts and herbs will last longer than one containing fresh juices, however I suggest changing them every three days to keep everything as fresh as possible and to ensure the best flavor.